scottgilbertp/PhotoFrame/README.md

     Note that if you change the start/stop timing, you will also need to modify the photo_frame_boot_start.sh script

 ### Files:
-- crontab - example crontab implementation
+- `crontab` - example crontab implementation
-- photo_frame.conf - config file
+- `photo_frame.conf` - config file
-- photo_frame_start.sh  - script to turn on display, select images and start displaying them. (usually executed by a cron job)
+- `photo_frame_start.sh`  - script to turn on display, select images and start displaying them. (usually executed by a cron job)
-- photo_frame_stop.sh - script to stop displaying images and turn off display (usually executed by a cron job)
+- `photo_frame_stop.sh` - script to stop displaying images and turn off display (usually executed by a cron job)
-- photo_frame_boot_start.sh - script to run at boot time which considers the current time and decides whether or not to run photo_frame_start.sh  (executed by cron "@reboot" job or a system "init" mechanism)
+- `photo_frame_boot_start.sh` - script to run at boot time which considers the current time and decides whether or not to run photo_frame_start.sh  (executed by cron "@reboot" job or a system "init" mechanism)
-- photo_frame_excludes.txt - list of filepath globs to never show (may include comments preceeded with a "#")
+- `photo_frame_excludes.txt` - list of filepath globs to never show (may include comments preceeded with a "#")

 ### Notes:
-photo_frame_start.sh will accept a single parameter of a config file.
-If no config file is specified, then the default (photo_frame.conf) is used.
+`photo_frame_start.sh` will accept a single parameter of a config file.
+If no config file is specified, then the default (`photo_frame.conf`) is used.
 Multiple config files could be created to provide different photo selections on different days.

-The photo_frame_start.sh script selects a list of photos and displays them.
-It also generates an html version of the list of photos, suitable for display by any webserver, and also a simple text list Note that,by default, this file contains the "day of month", so only one month's of log files are kept - with older ones being overwritten by newer ones.
+The `photo_frame_start.sh script` selects a list of photos and displays them.
+It also, optionally generates a simple text list of photos.
+In the default config, this file contains the "day of month", so only one month's of log files are kept - with older ones being overwritten by newer ones.
+Optionally, an html version of the list of photos may also be produced, suitable for display by any webserver.
+In the default config, this is a simple "index.html" file, which gets overwritten each day.

 There are still a few things that are "hard coded".
 See the BUGS.txt file for other defects and limitations..